matthiashimmelmann/CRNHexagon/README.md

 julia> computeCoverInvariants()
 ```

 which has the parameters `boxsizes=["0.1","1","10","100"]`, `prefix="michaelismentontest"` and `suffix="NEW"`.
-This method outputs the LaTex code for the two tables used in the article associated with this article.
+This method outputs the LaTex code for Table 1 and Table 2 used in the article associated with this repository (see Section 3).
 Moreover,

 ```julia
 julia> printValues()